-Classic Chinese Black Tea from Qimen (Keemun) region, in Anhui province.
+A classic Chinese black tea from Qimen (Keemun) region, in Anhui province.
 One of the most popular black teas in China.
-Made mostly from mature leaves with little to no buds, this type of harvest is Anhui’s specialty (a similar pluck to the Lu An Gua Pian).
+Composed mainly of mature leaves with little to no buds, this type of harvest is Anhui’s specialty (a similar pluck to the Lu An Gua Pian).

 - Cultivar: Zhu Ye Zhong

 - Altitude: 200m

 Our tea advisors also recommend

 Camellia Sinensis Teapot | Perfection - Scarlet Red

 The emblematic Camellia Sinensis porcelain teapot has everything you need for an ideal teapot.

 Originating in Guangdong, this Chinese black tea bears the typical form of the wulong teas produced in the Feng Huang mountains.

 Huiming Hong Cha

 This Chinese black tea from the province of Zhejiang by our producer Mr. He, whom we've been working with for many years, is composed of long curly leaves decorated with golden buds.